 - Dividends paid on whole life are not taxable: As if earning dividends on your cash value isn’t a big enough benefit, they’ll also be tax-free in most cases.
 That can allow even faster cash accumulation.

 - You can borrow against the cash value: Whole life insurance policies typically have a provision enabling you to borrow against the cash value.
-You won’t need to qualify for the loan, since it will be collateralized by your cash value.
+You won’t need to qualify for the loan since it will be collateralized by your cash value.

-- The policy may become paid up: Whole life insurance policies typically have a provision that will result in a “paid up policy”.
+- The policy may become paid up: Whole life insurance policies typically have a provision that will result in a “paid-up policy”.
 After so many years of making your premium payments, the cash value will be sufficient to cover the premiums.
 At that point, you’ll have cost-free life insurance.

 With these benefits in mind, let’s consider when whole life insurance is the right choice versus the other types of life insurance which might be cheaper.

-1. You Want a Base of Permanent Life Insurance
+1. You Want Permanent Life Insurance

 When it comes to a financial strategy as important as life insurance, some people naturally prefer permanent to temporary.